 The young and the aged are important parts of the out patient clientele: 14% of out patient are children, 12,6% have 65 years and more , the remaining are young adult:27% or middle age 46,24%.

-Among the children mental retardation concern a third of the children , autistic disorders 6,4%; child behavior and emotional problems 35,7%
+Among the children mental retardation concern a third of the children , autistic disorders 6,4%; child behavior and emotional problems 35,7%.

 For the aged organic disorders such as dementia are a third of the diagnostic , stress and anxiety 41%.
 For the middle age Psychotic disorders are a third of the problem; anxiety and stress 40% whereas this disorder is half of the young adult population.